-The Director of Residential Life and Student Activities (referred to as the Director of Residential Life) is one of two full-time professional employees who reside on campus.
+The Director of Residential Life and Student Activities (referred to as the Director of Residential Life) is a full-time professional staff member who resides on campus to assist students.
 The Director is responsible for the residence life program, serves in an on-call rotation to assist students, and supervises the Resident Assistants.
 The Director is familiar with student needs and concerns in our community living environment.
-The Directors office is located in apartment four of Quoddy Hall.
+The Director's office is located in apartment four of Quoddy Hall.